Rampage-Sama/Intro-section-with-dropdown-navigation/README.md

 <!--About web application -->
 ## What it is?

- _Intro section with dropdown navigation_ is a landing page .
+ _Intro section with dropdown navigation_ is a interactive mobile friendly landing page with drop down menus.

 ## What it does?